vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/041/06_pra_vo.md

 I do not entirely understand the position of ā́, which appears to be a preverb with dhuḥ (so Gr), but appears to have been moved in tmesis to a position adjacent neither to a metrical boundary nor to a syntactic one (though this would be easier to argue).
 It may have been flipped (from a putative *dhiyé ā́dhuḥ) to allow the figure just discussed (dhiyé dhuḥ picking up 5b dadhīta dhī́ḥ).

-On iṣudhyú-, see comm. ad I.128.6 and my forthcoming article “Vedic iṣudhyá- and Old Avestan išud-, išūidiia-: The Aim of Praise.”
+On iṣudhyú-, see comm. ad I.128.6 and my forthcoming article “Vedic iṣudhyá- and Oldenberg Avestan išud-, išūidiia-: The Aim of Praise.”